lukso-network/docs/docs/learn/universal-profile/metadata/edit-profile.md

 npm install web3 @lukso/lsp-factory.js @lukso/lsp-smart-contracts @erc725/erc725.js
 ```

-## Step 1 - Create a new LSP3Profile JSON file
+## Create a new LSP3Profile JSON file

 :::success Recommendation
 Complete "ready to use" JSON and JS files are available at the end in the [**Final Code**](#final-code) section.
 :::

 We will start by creating a **new JSON file** that will contain our [`LSP3Profile`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-Profile-Metadata.md#lsp3profile) metadata.

-Use the JSON template file below, and follow **steps 1.1 and 1.2** to fill the blank fields marked with dots.

 ```json title="UniversalProfileMetadata.json"
 {